 In 1979, Brown Thompson sued the Topeka schools, on behalf of her own children, for not following through with desegregation as mandated by the original Brown case.
 Federal Judge Richard Rogers ruled in favor of the school district, but an appeals court reversed his ruling.
 The Supreme Court then declined to review the decision.
 Judge Rogers approved a desegregation plan for the school district in 1993.

 Brown Thompson travelled the country lecturing with family members on the Brown litigation and issues of education inequity.
 She also served as a Program Associate with The Brown Foundation where she assisted in establishing four libraries for preschool children.
 The foundation, housed in Brown Thompson’s former grade school, commemorates and advances public discourse about Brown’s impact.

 Brown Thompson and her family’s story is a testament to the courage and persistence of many Black families and their abiding faith in the possibility of a more just, more equal nation.
 Their story also demonstrates the risks Black families have taken throughout American history to seek justice for all children.
-The sacrifices of the families represented in Brown advanced America’s path toward equality and continues to fuel the struggle for true equity today.
+The sacrifices of the families represented in Brown v.
+Board advanced America’s path toward equality and continues to fuel the struggle for true equity today.

 Linda Brown (far left) with her family.

 “The life of every American has been touched by Linda Brown Thompson,” Ifill said.
 “This country is indebted to her, the Brown family, and the many other families involved in the cases that successfully challenged school segregation.
 I mourn her passing and extend my deepest condolences to the entire Brown family.”